MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/CleanupContainerHostNetworking/README.md

 ```
 PS C:\> .\WindowsContainerNetworking-LoggingAndCleanupAide.ps1 -CaptureTraces
 ```
-When the script is run with this option, it will give you the following prompt: `Please reproduce issues for troubleshooting now.
-After completing repro steps, press any key to continue...`. **When this prompt appears, reproduce the behavior/issue that you would like to capture**.
-Then, after reproducing the issue, **press any key to continue/end the script.**
+When the script is run with this option, it will prompt you to reproduce the behavior/issue that you would like to capture.
+After capturing the behavior, press any key to continue/end the script.

 ## Host Cleanup: Remove/reset container networking components on your host
 This script can be used to refresh the container-related network components on your host.
 To perform a host network cleanup, run this script with the `-Cleanup` option: